Home Website Building Knowledge Standard Post

 After starting TTRSS with the above command, open your browser and access your VPS's IP address plus port 181 to see the Tiny Tiny RSS login interface.

-In the upper right corner of the screen, click the three bars, select Preferences to enter settings.
-Under the Language item, select Simplified Chinese and save, and the interface will change to Simplified Chinese.
+In the upper right corner of the screen, click the three horizontal lines and select 'Preferences' to enter settings.

 You can configure the remaining settings according to your actual situation.